tonyfischetti/assertr/README.md

 - `num_row_NAs` - counts number of missing values in each row
 - `maha_dist` - computes the mahalanobis distance of each row (for outlier detection).
 It will coerce categorical variables into numerics if it needs to.
+- `col_concat` - concatenates all rows into strings

 Finally, each assertion function has a counterpart that using standard evaluation.
 The counterpart functions are postfixed by "_" (an underscore).